Chart Color Schemes

 AreaSearch assessment of residential development activity positions Liverpool - West among the top 25% of areas assessed nationwide

-Liverpool - West has seen approximately 84 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 422 homes were approved, with an additional 10 approved so far in FY26.
-On average, about two new residents have arrived per year for each new home over these five years, indicating a balanced supply and demand dynamic.
-However, this has accelerated recently, with approximately 5.5 people moving into each dwelling over the past two financial years, suggesting increasing demand and tightening supply.
+Liverpool - West has seen approximately 84 new homes approved annually over the past five financial years, from FY21 to FY25.
+A total of 422 homes were approved during this period, with an additional 24 approved so far in FY26.
+On average, around two new residents have arrived per new home each year over these five years, indicating a balanced supply and demand scenario that has recently accelerated to approximately 5.5 people per dwelling over the past two financial years.
+The average construction cost of new homes is $238,000, which is lower than the regional average, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development